Gergzilla/budgetbook/README.md

 Tracking for what I need to change, fix or implement

+- Major next step is I need to finish converting the imported PDF into usable CSV and switch the 'import expenses' to use multiple file formats and parse which ones should be used.  aka selecting back type along with file to call correct importers/parsers
 - Update the SQL functions to support the TKinter version
 - In addition to updating SQL functions I need to rework the database again after splitting the systems.
 I plan to use the same format but need to decouple it from Django components